-Prolonged Services (99358-99360, 99415-99417)

-This section of E/M codes includes the three service categories:
+Prolonged Services (99358-99360, 99415-9941799418) This section of $\rm E/M$ codes includes the three service categories:

-Prolonged Physician Service with Direct (Face-to-Face) Patient Contact
+Prolonged Physician Service with Direct (Face-to-Face) Patient Contact Service With or Without Direct Patient Contact on the Date of an Evaluation and Management Service

 These codes report services involving direct (face-to-face) patient contact beyond the usual service.
-Prolonged physician services are reportable in addition to other physician services, including any level of E/M service.
-The codes report the total duration of face-to-face time spent by the physician on a given date, even if the time is not continuous.
+Prolonged physician services are reportable in addition-to other physician services, including any level of F/M-service.
+The codes report the total duration of face to-face time spent by the physician on a given date, even if the time is not continuous.
+These codes report services involving total prolonged time on the same date as another evaluation and management service.
+The codes include the combined time with and without direct (face-to-face) contact with the patient.

 Services lasting less than 30 minutes are not reportable in this category, and the services must extend 15 minutes or more into the next time period to be reportable.
-For codes 99205 and 99215 prolonged services are reported with CPT code 99417 or HCPCS code G2212.
+For codes 99205 and 99215 99205, 99215, 99245 99345, 99350, and 99483, prolonged services are reported with CPT code 99417 or HCPCs codes 99205, 99215, or 99483 may report code G2212.
+Prolonged services for codes 99223, 99233, 99236, 99255, 99305, and 99310 are reported with code 99418.

-Prolonged Physician Service without Direct (Face-to-Face) Patient Contact
+Prolonged Physician Service withou Prolonged Service on Date Other Than the Face-to-Face Evaluation and Management Service Without Directt Direct (Face-to-Face) Patient Contact

 These prolonged physician services without direct (face-to-face) patient contact may include review of extensive records and tests, and communication (other than telephone calls) with other professionals and/ or the patient and family.
 These are beyond the usual services and include both inpatient and outpatient settings.
-Report these services in addition to other services provided, including any level of E/M service.
+Report these services in addition to other services provided.; This prolonged service is provided on a different date than the face-to-face E/M encounter with the patient and/or family/caregiver.
 Use 99358 to report the first hour and 99359 for each additional 30 minutes.
-All aspects of time reporting are the same as explained above for direct patient contact services.
+Services lasting less than 30 minutes are not reportable in this category, and the services must extend 15 minutes or more into the next time period to be reportable. including any level of E/M service.
+Use 99358 to report the firsthour and 99359 for each additional 30 minute All aspects of time reporting are the same as explained above for direct patient contact